105 – Laurentian University

 About Laurentian University

-Laurentian is surrounded by 5 lakes on 750 wooded acres.
-Numerous cross‑country ski and hiking/jogging trails originate on the campus, which also has access to beaches on 2 of the lakes.
-We benefit from the amenities of Sudbury – a regional municipality with a population of 160,000.
+We also benefit from the amenities of Sudbury – a regional municipality with a population of 160,000.
 The city is the Northeastern Ontario regional centre for postsecondary education, health care, tourism and business.

-With more than 1,600 spaces in 8 residences, Laurentian houses a third of its new students on campus.
+With more than 1,200 spaces across 6 residences, we house a third of our new students on campus.
 Accommodations include single rooms, double rooms and apartments.

 Admission Entry Points

-Admission entry points are September, January and May.
+Admission entry points are fall (September), winter (January) and spring (May).

 Supplementary Evaluation Fee